'It is extremely excessive': Takeoff's alleged murderer wants bond lowered, attorney says

-HOUSTON, Texas (KTRK) -- The man accused of killing Grammy-winning rapper "Takeoff" wants his bond reduced from $2 million to $100,000, according to a motion filed Monday.
+HOUSTON, Texas (KTRK) -- The man accused of killing Grammy-winning rapper "Takeoff" wants his bond reduced, so on Wednesday, his attorney will be asking for the suspect's $2 million to be lowered to $100,000.

 Patrick Clark, 33, is charged with murder for the shooting death of Kirsnick Khari Ball, known professionally as Takeoff, a member of the hip-hop trio, Migos.

+Detectives on the case allege Clark had a gun in one hand and wine bottle in another when he was caught on camera firing his weapon.
+Those bullets allegedly struck Takeoff.

+Fingerprints on that wine bottle is what detectives say helped identified Clark to authorities.

 Clark was arrested on Dec.
-1. His next court appearance is Wednesday, during which his defense attorney, Letitia Quinones, plans to ask for a lower bond.
+1. His next court appearance is Wednesday, in which is defense attorney, Letitia Quinones, plans to ask for the lower bond.

 "It is extremely excessive.
 We did some research and what we determined was the average median income for a citizen in Harris County is around $60,000-$65,000.
 So, the bond as it is set now would take four years to raise the money required," Quinones told ABC13 Monday night.
 "Additionally, defendants similarly situated as Mr. Clark does not have $2 million."